euronite/ConversationalBrowser/README.md

   and run `pip install -r requirements.txt`.
 Filelock installation error may occur but shouldn't affect the running of the program.
 * Then do python main.py
+* To run the QtDesigner to change the UI, designer.exe will be under `....Lib\site-packages\pyqt5_tools`

+### Test Steps

+* Testing is automated if the code is hosted on Github, using Github Actions.
+* Testing can be run locally by executing `pytest --cov=./ tests/` in the root directory.

+## Documentation

+Docs for the code can be found in the repository as a html file under html/index.html

 ### Troubleshooting